youndon/Flares/src/main/kotlin/Anion_Members.md

 Iterable{ iterator {

-yield(0) // We can say it's the initializer of SequenceScope bloc, for one value. yieldAll(0..10) // this one for ranges values.
+yield(0) // We can say it's the initializer of SequenceScope bloc, for one value. yieldAll(0..10) // this one for ranges values or seqquen
      }
  }
  ```